 Finalist and Successor upon receipt of award are required to answer an online vendor onboarding questionnaire to establish an initial risk rating and score.
 Once the questionnaire has been completed the contractor will receive a follow-up email including a portal link to upload evidence of compliance for each control.
-TCF Documentation Requirements Table included in this EXHIBIT 3 provides you with a description of each control along with an example of the type of appropriate evidence required to satisfy the control.
+TCF Documentation Requirements Table included (next page) provides a description of each control along with an example of the type of appropriate evidence required to satisfy the control.

-All bidders should include a response to the following questions:
+All bidders must include a response to the following questions: